zo0o0ot/talk-spot/HardSkills/ProfileSiteWithHugo.md

 ## Outline
 - Greetings!
 - A brief overview of portfolio pages.
+- Picking what kind of portfolio that YOU want
 - Getting a professional headshot
 - An introduction to Hugo and Static Websites
 - Setting everything up: Laptop, Hugo, GitHub, and Gitpod